 Jo left the original brand in 2006, but soon started asking herself if she could do it again.
 With a head full of ideas and natural entrepreneurial flair, she returned to mixing and experimenting and the result was a new range called Jo Loves.
-The collection includes eight fragrances and two innovative layered scented candles, the brand now incorporates a range of products available online and in stores worldside, including in the Jo Loves shop in London.
+Starting out with a collection of eight fragrances and two innovative layered scented candles, the brand now incorporates a range of products available online and in stores worldside, including in the Jo Loves shop in London.

 A regular in the media, Jo has also published her autobiography, My Story.
 In presentations Jo explains how she made it from council house to her own multi-million pound company.
 She reveals the successes, the failures, the challenges (both personal and commercial) and the motivation behind her achievements: “In the end, I always see myself as the girl in the store making face creams.”